African Brain Data Network EEG workshop in Nigeria

 - Discussions on ethics, contextualization of neurotechnological research in Africa.

 Participants will bring a laptop with a recent web browser for the hands-on data analysis sessions.
-We will provide WiFi and the analysis will be done using online tools, so you don’t need special software on your laptop.
+We will provide WiFi and the analysis will be done using online and open-source tools, so you don’t need special software on your laptop.

 Company support